👋! I am a second year PhD Economics Student at the University of Oregon, Eugene, USA.

 My research interests lie in the following areas:

-➜ Estimating monetary policy transmission effects using exogenous macroeconomic shocks in cross-country, panel data models.
+➜ Identifying monetary policy shocks and their tranmission effects in cross-country, panel data environments.

-➜ Heterogenous Agent New Keynesian Models (HANK) with Dispersal of Learning and Expectations.
+➜ New Keynesian Models With Non-Standard Learning and Expectation Assumptions.

-Firstly, I use empirical macroeconomic tools such as reduced form VARs, structural VARs, bayesian VARS, local projections and dynamic panel models to estimate the transmission channels of monetary policy in both advanced and emerging economies.
-I have worked on papers which measure how monetary transmission effects vary based on the degree of central bank independence, inflation targeting regime status, around election cycles and other political economy factors.
+Firstly, I use empirical macroeconomic tools such as structural VARs, bayesian VARS and local projections to estimate the transmission channels of monetary policy in both advanced and emerging economies.
+I have worked on papers which measure how monetary transmission effects vary based on the degree of central bank independence, inflation targeting regime status and around election cycles/other political economy factors.
+I am currently working on identiying global monetary coordination shocks around BIS meeting periods.

-Secondly, I am fascinated about the network structure of international and intra-national links across private banks and networks among central/federal banks of various nations, where the central nodes are large American banks and the US Federal Reserve System.
-Such network structures play a key role in the generation as well as amplification of global financial shocks.
-Hence, understanding this system is critical for effective global coordination of monetary policies for the management of global business cycle fluctuations.
+Secondly, I am fascinated about the network structure of international and intra-national links across private banks and networks among central banks of various nations, where the central nodes are large American banks and the US Federal Reserve System.
+Understanding this system is critical for effective global coordination of monetary policies for the management of business cycle fluctuations on the planet.

 Research Skills:

-➜ I am proficient in many applied macro-econometrics/empirical macroeconomic tools including machine learning (neural networks and reinforcement learning).
+➜ I am proficient in many empirical macroeconomic tools such as the VAR toolkit and machine learning algorithms.

-➜ I can build, solve and calibrate small and medium-scale DSGE models using MATLAB, DYNARE and IRIS-Toolbox.
+➜ I can build, solve and calibrate small and medium-scale DSGE models using MATLAB, Julia and DYNARE.

-➜ I can code in R, MATLAB, Python, and STATA environments with advanced proficiency in R and MATLAB.
+➜ I can code in R, MATLAB, Julia, Python, and STATA environments with higher order expertise in R and Julia.